mondaycom/welcome-apps/apps/board-data-react/README.md

 # board-data-react
-hello world example of how to create a monday app
+example of how to create a monday app that reads and writes board data

 ## Required permissions
+ - boards:read
- - me:read
+ - boards:write

 # Instructions
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).